Home » 27 Herbs Parrots Can Eat Safely (And Why!)

 Avoid feeding parrot herbs from the allium family, like chives, garlic, or onions.
 Allium herbs contain allicin, which traps inflammatory free radicals in the parrot’s body.

-What Herbs Are Good for Parrots?
+Herbs That Are Good for Parrots

 Anise (Illicium Verum)